School Science Lessons

 Geckos

-Asian house gecko Hemidactylus frenatus, "the chuck chuck", Flap-footed
+Asian house gecko (Hemidactylus frenatus), "the chuck chuck", Flap-footed lizards, "legless lizards", Family Pygopodidae

-Worm lizards, Genus Aprasia
+Worm lizards, Aprasia

-Skinks, Family Scincidae, Blue tongued lizards, Genus Tiliqua, Eastern
+Skinks, Family Scincidae, Blue tongued lizards, Genus Tiliqua, Eastern Blue tongue lizard (Tiliqua scincoides)

-Bicycle lizards, Genus Amphibolurus
+Bicycle lizards, Amphibolurus

-Moloc horridus, it has thorn-like spines and eats ants
+(Moloc horridus), it has thorn-like spines and eats ants

-Family Varanidae, Genus Varanus, Australian lace monitor
+Family Varanidae, Genus Varanus, Australian lace monitor (Varanus varius) uses termites nests to hatch eggs.

 9.1.21 Class Aves, birds